aracnid/dev-notes/fedora.md

   ```

 - Once the previous command completes without errors, reboot the system.
 In the Boot Menu, select the "System Upgrade" menu item and press \<Enter\>.
 All the appropriate packages and upgrade tasks will now be ompleted automatically, and when completed you will be able to log in to your newly upgraded workstation.

+- Determine the new version of Fedora to confirm the successful upgrade.